 My approach with any couple trying to get pregnant is multi-dimensional.
-To understand the appropriate evaluation and common underlying causes to infertility, be sure to read over my blog titled Infertility Part I. My focus on my next series of blogs is to discuss the environmental impact and role that specific toxins can play on fertility specifically.
+To understand the appropriate evaluation and common underlying causes of infertility, be sure to read over my blog titled Infertility Part I. My focus on my next series of blogs is to discuss the environmental impact and role that specific toxins can play on fertility specifically.
 By explaining which chemicals have been associated with impairing reproductive health, I am hopeful that you will be able to recognize if any of these are a part of your life and work on removing them.

-PLASTICIZERS, BPA and PHTHALATES:
+PLASTICIZERS, BPA, and PHTHALATES:

-Bisphenol A (BPA) is a plasticizer found in reusable plastic containers, soup and beverage can liners, and dental sealants among others.
+Bisphenol A (BPA) is a plasticizer found in reusable plastic containers, soup, and beverage can liners, and dental sealants among others.
 Plasticizers are a problem as they will leach from the products into the food and beverages that we consume.
 Animal studies have shown that this chemical has been found in the follicles (eggs) in the ovaries.
 BPA specifically has been shown to inhibit the growth of the follicles and decrease production of progesterone, DHEA, estrogen, and testosterone.

 The medical concerns associated with phthalates are many.
 I am only relaying the connection of phthalates to infertility in this blog, but there are many other negative implications on health, including breast cancer and endometriosis.
 Animal studies have shown that when rats are exposed to phthalates fertility is impaired and there is an increase in mid-pregnancy miscarriages.
 Fish exposed to phthalates produced far fewer embryos, and have impaired ovulation.
 These studies are showing that not only are these phthalates disrupting the hormone production necessary for conception but it is also lowering the quality of the follicles (eggs).